zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_IV_en-US_Implications_and_Sovereignty.md

 The **Viable Corridor Hypothesis** states:

-> Among the infinite possible futures for any civilization, only a narrow subset of trajectories lead to outcomes compatible with sovereign participation in the relay race.
+> Among the possibilities still open from a civilization's active present, only a narrow subset of trajectories lead to outcomes compatible with sovereign participation in the relay race.
 These trajectories form "viable corridors" through possibility space.

 ```
 THE VIABLE CORRIDOR CONCEPT